SEND Department and Policies

 Social Communication Group

 This group supports students to overcome barriers presented due to social and communication difficulties.
-Again students are withdrawn from lessons to access this support.
+The majority of this intervention is run during form time.
+Students are withdrawn from lessons, for a time limited period, to access this support when a higher level of support is needed.

 A sensory motor skills programme run during registration time to support students in being ready for the school day both physically and mentally.